- Small group walking, (maximum 10) and escorted by two walking guides

 About return flights:

-Return flights should be booked from 5pm onwards, and we recommend 5.30pm is better in case of any unexpected delays.
+Return flights should be booked from 6.30pm onwards in case of any unexpected delays.

 Walking Time: 1 hour